lucidrains/byol-pytorch/README.md

 ## BYOL → SimSiam

-A <a href="https://arxiv.org/abs/2011.10566">new paper</a> from Kaiming He suggests that BYOL does not even need the exponential moving average updates of the target encoder (momentum).
-I've decided to build in this option so that you can easily use that variant for training.
-You will no longer need to invoke `update_moving_average` if you choose this route.
+A <a href="https://arxiv.org/abs/2011.10566">new paper</a> from Kaiming He suggests that BYOL does not even need the target encoder to be an exponential moving average of the online encoder.
+I've decided to build in this option so that you can easily use that variant for training, simply by setting the `use_momentum` flag to `False`.
+You will no longer need to invoke `update_moving_average` if you go this route as shown in the example below.

 ```python
 import torch